-Prehabilitation is designed to optimise an individual's overall general health and levels of fitness, enabling them to cope with the effects of surgery and the steps you can take to help when living with heart failure.

-Taking action now can help you recover quicker, reduce complications and reduce the time spent in hospital.
+Prehabilitation is designed to maximise an individual's overall general health and level of fitness to enable them to withstand the effects of treatment or surgery and introduces steps you can take to help you prepare for the next step in your treatment journey.
+The actions you take now can help you recover quicker, reduce the risk of complications and reduce the time you spend in hospital.
+Many people are happy to know they can do something to improve their health in the lead up to surgery or treatment.

-Small changes can make a big difference, with prehabilitation benefits seen within 7-10 days.
+You may only have a short time between potential diagnosis and your treatment/surgery, however, small changes can make a big difference.
+The benefits of prehabilitation can be seen in as little as 7-10 days.

-Prehabilitation means your journey to recovery starts before your surgery has even begun through physical, nutritional and psychological support.
+Prehabilitation means your journey to recovery starts before your treatment/surgery has even begun through physical, nutritional and psychological support.